Projects Offered

 Scientific Background

-PhD Project: Systematic discovery of novel modes of protein-protein binding involving intrinsically disordered protein regions
+PhD Project: AI-assisted protein-protein interaction interface clustering and discovery of novel modes of protein binding

 If you are interested in this project, please select Luck as your group preference in the IPP application platform.